How to Heat Treat Bohler K460 (O1) Tool Steel

 C 0.95, Mn 1.10, Cr 0.55, W 0.55, Si 0.25, V 0.1

 The vanadium addition is optional though that helps to maintain a fine grain size.
 The tungsten also helps with fine grain and wear resistance.
-The carbides are relatively small and well distributed.
+The carbides are relatively small and well-distributed.
 Fine carbides generally mean good toughness and edge stability.

 The main benefit of O1 compared with simple carbon steel like 1095 is that it can be hardened in oil and better avoid cracking, distortion, and size changes.
+While it does have a very fine distribution of carbides, which will lend itself to good edge stability, it is not the toughest steel nor does it have excellent edge retention (Comparitively).

 Heat treatment

 NB!
 It’s important to protect the steel from oxidation and decarburization during hardening.
-Cordusal, Turco, ATP-641, (anti-scale compounds), and/or stainless steel foil (during annealing) are probably the best choice unless you want to spend time removing the affected surface post-heat treat.
+Cordusal, Turco, ATP-641, (anti-scale compounds), and/or stainless steel foil (during annealing) are probably the best choice unless you want to spend time removing the affected surface post-heat treatment.

 Annealing / Normalization / Stress Relieve: